webplatform/docs-wpd/Infrastructure/procedures/Replacing_a_VM/index.md

 Since we have either Fastly or a NGINX proxy in front of most web applications, the fact that a VM isn’t live doesn’t break the site as the frontends already takes care of asking other VMs in the same cluster.

+'''Reminder''' if you need to work with Fastly/Varnish, refer to [[WPD:Infrastructure/procedures/Maintaining_Varnish_or_Fastly_configuration]]

 You will see that the new VM is taken into account only when we apply the public IP address to it.

 === Get the details of one VM ===